mrodriguezbegueri/baileys-mongo/README.md

 # Baileys Mongo

-## Package made by mrodriguezbegueri for using mongodb to store auth sessions from Baileys packag
+## Package made by mrodriguezbegueri for using mongodb to store auth sessions from Baileys package
 ## This package was inspired from baileys-bottle package made by deadlinecode.

 Descripción